BEST way to fly

 QUALIFICATIONS:

-No prior experience or knowledge is required.
+No prior aviation experience or knowledge is required.
 This program is available to most adults, but there are some qualifications that we want to mention, so that if you think you won't qualify, you won't get your hopes up or feel like you wasted your time.

 Here are some of the requirements:

-• You must be age 18 (or will turn 18 before December 15, 2025).
+• You must be age 18 (or will turn 18 before Jan 22, 2026).

 • A FBI background check will be completed, which is designed to screen out those with felony convictions including, but not limited to, sex offenses, child abuse, DUIs, dishonesty, and violence.
 These may be the basis for rejection of membership.

 • We will ask you to bring your computer (a laptop is preferred, but you may be able to function on a tablet or smart phone) to each class.
+You'll need basic computer skills such as able to log in and take on-line classes at home, read and respond to emails, etc.

-• In order to be a member of the aircrew, you must be in good enough physical condition to be able to hold your bladder for up to one to two hours during normal flight.
+• In order to be a member of the aircrew, you must be in good enough physical condition to be able to hold your bladder for up to two hours during normal flight.
 And you must be physically able to safely climb up and into the back seat of a Cessna 172 or Cessna 182, and out again.

 • Mission Staff Assistant (MSA)